VideoWiki/vw-editor-fc/README.md

 These issues leads to the development of a Platform called VideoWiki which enhances the online learning techniques to the most to make more interesting and practical.

-## Why are we using it on OceanMarket?
+## Why are we using it on Filecoin Marketplace?

-We are using it on OceanMarket so as to decentralised VideoWiki.
+We are using it on Filecoin so as to decentralised VideoWiki.

 ## Features of VideoWiki